Get the AI Strategy Playbook Now

 • Intellectual Property and Research – the patents that secure Apple’s future and provide it with unique technologies that maintain its position in the market.

-• People – Apple attracts recruits, trains and retains some of the best talent in the world across all. parts of its business.
+• People – Apple attracts recruits, trains, and retains some of the best talent in the world. parts of its business.

-• Management Team – the top management team of Apple continue to steer the company toward growth and profits.
+• Management Team – Apple’s top management team continues to steer the company toward growth and profits.

 Apple Business Model – Cost Structure

-Apple stores are located in prime positions in the most expensive capital cities around the world.
+Apple stores are in prime positions in the most expensive capital cities worldwide.
 Additionally, they are known for the outstanding level of design that goes into the store.
-Add to this the staff, training and equipment and you have a hefty bill just for your retail division.
+Add the staff, training, and equipment to this, and you will have a hefty bill just for your retail division.

 Costs related to business operations include:

-• Manufacturing/distribution – this is the main reason why physical products have a lower margin than services.
+• Manufacturing/distribution is the main reason physical products have a lower margin than services.

 • Selling – people, systems, and marketing